Optimization of Tree Ensembles: Conclusion

 \section{Conclusion}

 In this paper, we developed a modern optimization approach to the problem of finding the decision that optimizes the prediction of a tree ensemble model.
-At the heart of our approach is a compact mixed-integer optimization formulation that models the action of each tree in the ensemble.
-We showed that this formulation is better than a general alternate formulation, that one can construct an hierarchy of approximations to the formulation with bounded approximation quality through depth-based truncation and that one can exploit the structure of the formulation to derive efficient solution methods, based on Benders decomposition and based on split constraint generation.
-Using real data sets, we showed that our formulation can be solved quickly and outperforms heuristic approaches.
-We concluded with two case studies.
-In our drug design case study, we showed that our methodology scales to truly large instances, significantly outperforms a baseline heuristic approach and can be used to identify compounds that optimally trade off predicted performance and their similarity to existing compounds.
-In our customized pricing case study, we showed that random forests outperform hierarchical Bayesian models in out-of-sample profit prediction and that our optimization methodology can be used to rapidly obtain provably optimal price recommendations.
-Given the prevalence of tree models in predictive modeling, we believe that the methodology presented here will become an important asset in the modern business analytics toolbox, and is an exciting starting point for future research at the intersection of optimization and machine learning.
+At the heart of our approach is a mixed-integer optimization formulation that models the action of each tree in the ensemble.
+We showed that this formulation is better than a general alternate formulation, that one can construct an hierarchy of approximations to the formulation with bounded approximation quality through depth-based truncation and that one can exploit the structure of the formulation to derive efficient solution methods, based on Benders decomposition and split constraint generation.
+We demonstrated the utility of our approach using real data sets, including two case studies in drug design and customized pricing.
+Given the prevalence of tree ensemble models, we believe that this methodology will become an important asset in the modern business analytics toolbox and is an exciting starting point for future research at the intersection of optimization and machine learning.

-\ACKNOWLEDGMENT{ The author thanks Fernanda Bravo, Vishal Gupta and Auyon Siddiq for helpful conversations.
+\ACKNOWLEDGMENT{The author sincerely thanks the area editor Marina Epelman, the associate editor and the two anonymous referees for their careful reading of the paper and thoughtful comments that have helped to greatly improve the quality of the paper.
+The author thanks Fernanda Bravo, Vishal Gupta and Auyon Siddiq for helpful conversations.
 The authors of \cite{ma2015deep} and Merck Research Laboratories are gratefully acknowledged for the data set used in the drug design case study of Section~\ref{sec:drugdesign}.
 Dominick's Finer Foods and Peter Rossi are gratefully acknowledged for the data set used in the customized pricing case study of Section~\ref{sec:pricing}. }

 \ECSwitch

 \ECHead{Electronic companion for ``Optimization of Tree Ensembles''}